-How many of you have got something along the lines of ‘start working out more' on your list of new years resolutions for 2018?
+How many of you have got something along the lines of ‘start working out more' on your list of new years resolutions?
 I know I have, and it's pretty high up on it.
 I aim to get up that hour or so earlier in the morning and start doing some exercise before going to work.

 My issue, however, is that I can't exercise on either a full or empty stomach, I need a small snack that will give me the boost I need without filling me up to the point where I can't move.
 That's where energy bars come in.
 They're often the perfect size and are designed to give you the energy you need for exercise.

 There are of course hundreds of energy bars of all flavors and varieties on the shelves of stores, but why splash out when you can make your own at home?
-You can pick your favorite flavors, and even make multiple different batches to have on the go at once, without breaking the bank.
+With these energy bar recipes, you can pick your favorite flavors, and even make multiple different batches to have on the go at once, without breaking the bank.

 Powerful Energy Bar Recipes

 Apple and cinnamon is one of my absolute favorite flavor combinations, mostly because it reminds me of a warm, spiced winter apple pie.
 It's also a combination I will often add to my porridge in the mornings, so I just know that these Apple Cinnamon Energy Bars would go down a treat.

 The dates and apples act as natural sweeteners in this recipe, so they are entirely healthy and packed full of goodness.
 I like the consistency the dates give to the bars, as there is nothing worse than a dry, crumbly energy bar in my opinion.

 2. Cranberry Coconut Energy Bar Recipes

 I am a big fan of flapjacks, and that what these Cranberry Coconut Energy Bars remind me of, apart from they look even better.